nikitavoloboev/data/productivity/flow/Rules.md

 - Review each book you read on Goodreads and add it to an appropriate category
 	- add the review to [books](../books/Books.md) after

+## Productivity
+- Always have water next to me.
+Drink water when taking breaks and take breaks.
+- Set deadlines for all things.
+Adjust plan according to the deadlines.

 ## Anki
  - Post all my anki decks in the wiki here under [anki decks](../anki/anki-decks.md)
 - Lowercase all deck names and folders